beroset/BC95XLT_prog/README.md

 BC95XLT_prog W /dev/ttyUSB1 < channel.txt
 ```

+The *serialport* argument is as shown above, `/dev/ttyUSB1` for Linux, or something like `COM4` for Windows.

 The `R` or `W` arguments are case sensitive and stand for Read and Write.
 In Read mode, it will read all 200 channels from the scanner and print them, with some addtional information to `stdout`.
 In the examples shown above we redirect this output to a file.
 The first few lines on my scanner look like this:

 ```